Chief Isadore Trail

-The route starts at the Cranbrook Visitors Centre on 23rd St. North and finishes at the Wardner Community Park just south of Cranbrook.
+The route starts at the Isadore Canyon Trailhead and finishes at the Wardner Community Park just south of Cranbrook.
 The Chief Isadore Trail is a 43.5 km packed gravel hiking and cycling trail that mostly follows the reasonably level former railway grade from Cranbrook to Wardner.

 This is a great trail to explore to see wetland areas, stunning mountain vistas, rivers, and wildlife.

 - At the north end of Cranbrook Street (near the overpass) Turn right (east) onto 30th Ave.
 N, then immediately left onto Stahl Rd., a small paved road heading northward, parallel to the highway.